psychemedia/storytelling-notes/eurydice-news-reports.md

 Thursday 01 August 1878

 p5
-PHOTOGRAPH OF THE EURYDICE —Mr. C. Knight.
+PHOTOGRAPH OF THE EURYDICE

+Mr. C. Knight.
 Union-street, has jest published an excellent photograph of the Eurydice.

 ---